aws/amazon-chime-sdk-ios/guides/custom_video.md

 ## Implementing a custom video processing step for local source

 By combining the [VideoSource](https://aws.github.io/amazon-chime-sdk-ios/Protocols/VideoSource.html) and [VideoSink](https://aws.github.io/amazon-chime-sdk-ios/Protocols/VideoSink.html) APIs, builders can easily create a video processing step to their applications.
 Incoming frames can be processed, and then fanned out to downstream sinks like in the following snippet.
-Note that if frames are passed onto seperate threads, builders must call [VideoFrame.retain](https://aws.github.io/amazon-chime-sdk-ios/) to avoid the resources being dropped before the seperate thread accesses them.
 See example processors in [Demo code](https://github.com/aws/amazon-chime-sdk-ios/blob/master/AmazonChimeSDKDemo/AmazonChimeSDKDemo/utils/MetalVideoProcessor.swift) for complete, documented implementations.

 ```
 class MyVideoProcessor: VideoSource, VideoSink {